Mikhail773/R-Final-Project/README.md

 			     - What is the average asking price? (ml)

-			     - What is the average mileage? (ml)
+			     - What is the average odemeter reading? (ml)

 			     - What is the relationship between engine type and engine capacity?

 			     - What is the relationship between Year Produced and Price?
+			     - g
+			     - Manufacturer Origin Distribution